alexaiken/mpas-regent/README.md

 cd MPAS-Model
 make gfortran CORE=init_atmosphere

+Unfortunately however, I still have not been able to get MPAS to work.
+I have an ongoing thread on the MPAS forum and they are trying to help me troubleshoot there.
+The thread is https://forum.mmm.ucar.edu/phpBB3/viewtopic.php?f=12&t=9462.

 ## Running regent-mpas
 In the top level directory, run LAUNCHER="srun" ~/legion/language/regent.py main.rg.

 Please also add the following to your ~/.bash_profile so that terra knows where to look for the files we "require". export TERRA_PATH="$HOME/regent_project_2020/mpas-regent/mesh_loading/?.rg;$HOME/regent_project_2020/mpas-regent/dynamics/?.rg;$HOME/regent_project_2020/mpas-regent/?.rg;$HOME/regent_project_2020/mpas-regent/vertical_init/?.rg"

+## Overview of project:

+### Mesh loading
+If you navigate to MPAS-Atmosphere -> MPAS-Atmosphere meshes, you will find some MPAS meshes.
+If you download them, you will see that they have a grid.nc file.
+This contains the mesh data in netcdf format.
+If you have netcdf installed (you can load it easily on Sherlock), you can manipulate these files and see their contents easy using ncdump.
+Syntax for ncdump can be found here: http://www.bic.mni.mcgill.ca/users/sean/Docs/netcdf/guide.txn_79.html#:~:text=The%20ncdump%20tool%20generates%20an,variable%20data%20in%20the%20file.&text=Thus%20ncdump%20and%20ncgen%20can,between%20binary%20and%20ASCII%20representations.

+For example, you can do ncdump x1.2562.grid.nc >> output.txt to dump the contents of the grid file into a txt file called output.txt, and ncdump -v "latCell" to dump the contents of variable latCell.

+We have converted these netcdf files into regent data structures.
+This was possible because there is a C library to manipulate netcdf files (I think this is the one: https://www.unidata.ucar.edu/software/netcdf/docs/getting_and_building_netcdf.html).
+Regent has support for calling C functions, so that is basically what we do to read the grid files into the data structures in mesh_loading.rg.

+### Partitioning
+In the grid folder that you download, there is a .graph.info file.
+The graph.info files can be partitioned using a software called METIS.

+If you'd like to partition the cells into N partitions, you run gpmetis graph.info N, which creates a file graph.info.part.N.

+This file has nCells rows, and each row has a number from 0-(N-1), which I assume to mean the partition that each cell is split into.

+I have a task called read_file in mesh_loading.rg that parses this graph.info file and returns an array where each element is the partition number of that cell index.
+We then assign this partition number to the cell and partition in regent based on this.

+###

 ## File by file overview